 Students may enroll in classes on a pass/fail basis by written arrangement with the instructor before the end of the 4th week of the quarter.
-Forms are available at the Student Service Center.
-Students earning a "C-" grade or higher receive an "S" (satisfactory) grade on their transcripts.
-Students earning a "D" grade or lower receive a "U" (unsatisfactory) grade.
+Forms are available at the Student Services Center.
+Students earning a "C-" grade or higher receive a "S" (Satisfactory) grade on their transcripts.
+Students earning a "D" grade or lower receive an "U" (Unsatisfactory) grade.
 These grades are not computed in the grade point average.

 Students are cautioned against taking courses on a pass/fail basis because transferability of this type of credit is limited.
-Students should consult with their advisors and with their intended four-year institutions before requesting an S/U grade.
+Students should consult with their advisors and with their intended four-year institutions before requesting a S/U grade.